4 Microscale: the contractile unit

 The main problem with this intermediate scale is the lack of specific experimental data since classical experimental setups usually involve more macroscopic samples or single molecules.
 To study the specifics of the contractile unit behavior, one has to resolve to artificial reconstruction.

 Recently the team lead by Dr. P. Bianco from the PhysioLab (University of Florence, Italy) has succeeded in reconstructing a minimal functional contractile unit (called the nanomachine) out of purified actin and myosin proteins, able to reproduce the performance of the functional unit of the muscle (Pertici et al. 2018; Pertici et al. 2020).
 A dual laser optical trap holds a bead to which an actin filament is glued.
-This actin filament is brought in the viciinity of the side of a microneedle covered with myosin motors.
+This actin filament is brought to the vicinity of the side of a microneedle covered with myosin motors.

 Such artificial contractile unit represents a unique tool for understanding the most basic principles of muscle physiology, with full control on the nature of the proteins involved, their number, and their chemical environment etc. It could be used for instance to test the effect of drugs or mutations on the basic mechanical output of this minimal system, which represents a major asset for the development of new drugs.